 How can software licensing compliance impact a merger, acquisition or divestiture?

 Any organization undergoing a merger, acquisition or divestiture (MAD) should undertake due-diligence in respect to their hardware and software assets and compliance.
 This is necessary to understand the impact on its business and any potential risk they may be exposing themselves to.
+In these instances, there may be a need for merger, acquisition and due diligence software.

 Some of the major software vendors closely observe the activities of their customers with regard to organizational change and frequently target those who have undergone any form of MAD activity.
 So, it makes good business sense to ensure you aware of the full implications of any organizational change on your software licensing position.